pgcentralfoundation/pgrx/docs/src/extension/README.md

 # Working with PGRX

-The basic idea of pgrx is that a Postgres extension requires
+The idea of pgrx is that writing Postgres extensions with `pgxs.mk` requires
 - writing a bunch of C code that must manually handle many Postgres invariants
 - writing SQL that then loads the extension properly, including many [CREATE FUNCTION] and [CREATE TYPE] declarations